rexresearch

 energy dependant, and time-consuming process.
 However, use of

-primary material, once they have been molecularly changed, so as
+primary material, once they have been molecularly changed, so

-The effective operating principal of inducing the molecular
+material.
+The effective operating principal of inducing

 [0011] In a broad sense, the invention is directed to the